 They're super creamy and their flavor is subtly nutty.
 They can be baked, smashed, mashed, with other ingredients, on their own . . . you get the idea.

 In these Mini Hasselback Potatoes, can you just imagine the smoky, incredible flavor of bacon seeping into every nook and cranny as the potatoes roast?

-I’m telling you, the whole potato takes on the flavor and is therefore one of the tastiest bites of potato you'll ever have.
+The whole potato takes on the smoky flavor and is therefore one of the tastiest bites of potato you'll ever have.